orange-erotic-bible/orange-erotic-bible/README.md

 ## Samples

-Read version 1.0 [here](https://write.as/409j3pqk81dazkla.md) or find it [here](the_orange_erotic_bible_v1.txt).
+Read the Orange Erotic Bible version 1.0 on [write.as](https://write.as/409j3pqk81dazkla.md), or as a [.txt file](the_orange_erotic_bible_v1.txt).

 ## Getting Started

 ### Prerequisites

-- Python 3
+- Python 3.7
 - [Pipenv](https://pipenv.kennethreitz.org/en/latest/)
-- An erotica fine-tuned gpt-2 model.
-I am working on making mine available to download.
 - A sense of humour, this is all in good Holy Spirits.

 ### Installing

+#### Download model

+To generate a new orange erotic bible, you need an erotica fine-tuned gpt-2 model.
+Download mine from google drive [here](https://drive.google.com/open?id=1hcPVn7-F_pN6Pir8oPEI7-SVqcfJ7043).
+Use that `checkpoint_dir` path as `--checkpoint_dir` argument to the generation script below.
+Alternatively, fine tune gpt-2 with some steamy literature and use your own erotic language model.

+#### Install Dependencies

 ```
 cd orange-erotic-bible